F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ### Changing the BIG-IP Deployment

 For Bring Your Own License (BYOL) deployments, you will need to change the BIG-IP configuration.
-This involves customizing the licensing portion of Declaritive Onboarding declartion in [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) configuration file, republishing/rehosting it and passing a new URL through the **bigIpRuntimeInitConfig** template parameter.
+This involves customizing the licensing portion of Declarative Onboarding declaration in [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) configuration file, republishing/rehosting it, and passing a new URL through the **bigIpRuntimeInitConfig** template parameter.

-**IMPORTANT**: Note, any URLs pointing to git **must** use the raw file format (ex. "raw.githubusercontent.com")
+**IMPORTANT**: Any URLs pointing to git **must** use the raw file format (for example, "raw.githubusercontent.com").

 F5 has provided the following example configuration files in the `examples/autoscale/bigip-configurations` folder: